manoper93/SCADA-TCP-GUI-Client-Demo/README.md

 ---

 ## 🌐 Communication Flow
-1. Launch the server (python scada_simulator.py or scada_simulator.exe)
+1. Launch the server (scada_simulator.exe)
 2. Choose the IP and port (e.g., 127.0.0.1:5000)
 3. Server waits for TCP connection
 4. Run the client (client.exe)
-5. Enter IP and port
+5. Enter IP and port (the same as server)
 6. Send commands via the terminal
 7. Visual SCADA GUI responds in real time (lights, sounds, status)

 ### 📡 Supported Commands (Client Side)
 - 0         → Fill the tank (low-level LED ON, input valve OPEN)
 - 1         → Drain the tank (high-level LED ON, output valve OPEN)
-- emergency → Trigger emergency shutdown (alarm + LED)
-- reset     → Reset system and clear emergency
-- exit      → Disconnect client
+- exit      → Disconnect client and set RESET on Server Side

-##🔄 Possible Extensions
+## 🔄 Possible Extensions
-- 📊 Real-time sensor simulation or plotting
+- Real-time sensor simulation or plotting
-- 📦 Modbus or MQTT communication
+- Modbus or MQTT communication
-- 💾 Data logging with SQLite or CSV
+- Data logging with SQLite or CSV
-- 🖼️ GUI-based C++ client
+- GUI-based C++ client
-- 📡 Multiple client handling
+- Multiple client handling

-## 📦 Packaging the Project
-To distribute the project:
-- ✅ Include the compiled server.exe and client.exe
-- ✅ Include the full resources/ folder (or embed with PyInstaller)
-- 📁 Optional: Package as .zip or create a .msi installer

 ## 🙏 Credits
 Developed as an educational project to demonstrate: